 Mike was born in 1965 and grew up in Winchester.
 He studied librarianship and realised early on he didn't want to be a librarian.
 Going to life-drawing classes cheered him up.
 He became a features subtitler for the deaf and hard-of-hearing - a lucky escape.

 Mike achieved a first-class honours degree in Fine Art printmaking at London Metropolitan University.
 In the final year he was awarded a bursary for the Pont-Aven School of Contemporary Art summer programme.
 He attended Lavender Hill Studios a small atalier-style painting school.
-He came back to Winchester and helped establish and run the Yard Artists Studios before he moved to Brassey Road Studio.
+He came back to Winchester and helped establish the Yard Artists Studios before he moved to Brassey Road Studio.